e-tho/iwmenu/README.md

 [iwd](https://iwd.wiki.kernel.org/) must be installed, along with one of the supported dmenu backends.

-> To ensure proper icon display, you can either install [nerdfonts](https://www.nerdfonts.com/) for font-based icons (usage is optional) or specify the `--icon xdg` option to use image-based icons from your XDG theme.
+> To ensure proper icon display, you can either install [nerdfonts](https://www.nerdfonts.com/) for font-based icons (usage is optional) or use the `--icon xdg` flag for image-based icons from your XDG theme.

 ### Compatibility